 4. The Golden Retriever

-Golden Retrievers are used in many capacities including serving as guide dogs and therapy dogs.
-His classic good looks and sunny temperament make the Golden Retriever the quintessential dog for many pet owners.
+Classic good looks and a sunny temperament make the Golden Retriever the quintessential dog for many pet owners.

 Easy to train with a biddable nature, Goldens are typically happy with just about any activity their owners choose – from agility and rally to therapy or obedience.
 The one exception may be watch or guard dog training; few Goldens can be convinced the world isn't all fun and games.